Top-Ranked LABS Abstracts 2017

 Executing Liveness: An Examination of the Live Dimension of Code Inter-actions in Software (Art) Practice

 A materialist framework for liveness is presented with the use of three main vectors, namely: unpredictability, micro-temporality and automation.
-By drawing together the methods of reflexive practice, close reading, iterative trials and cold gazing in the fields of artistic research, critical code studies, software studies and media archaeology respectively, this thesis presents three artistic and experimental projects together with the written manuscript.
-Together they examine barely visible code operations and consider the cultural implications of the reading, writing, running and execution of code, which I refer to as ‘reflexive coding practice.’
+By drawing together the methods of reflexive practice, close reading, iterative trials and cold gazing in the fields of artistic research, critical code studies, software studies and media archaeology respectively, this thesis presents three artistic and experimental projects along with the written manuscript.
+Together they examine barely visible code operations and consider the cultural implications of the reading, writing, running and execution of code, which the author refers to as “reflexive coding practice.”
 This methodology provides an applied approach to computational processes, invisible architectures and a means to reflect on cultural issues through experimentation and practice.
-The analysis and discussion contributes to a widening of critical attention to software (art) studies and this includes a nuanced examination of liveness beyond immediate human reception.
+The analysis and discussion contributes to a widening of critical attention to software (art) studies and includes a nuanced examination of liveness beyond immediate human reception.

 Winnie Soon, Hello Zombies networked installation, custom software, 2014. (© Winnie Soon)

-The dissertation unfolds through an inquiry into human perceptual experience in media aesthetic conditions of our contemporary, communicative existence; namely in urban contexts of highly technologically developed environments.
-It examines overall, from a combined academic and curatorial perspective, how urban media art – media aesthetic art forms situated in the urban context – may be considered contemporary in the understanding of art that departs from, responds to and co-exists with ‘time’ and temporal experience; and as engaging with perceptual structures and mediated conditions in particular contemporaneities.
-In inquiring into three media aesthetic tendencies today: intensity, intelligence and immersion, the dissertation examines the art’s contingent relations with our technological contemporaneity.
-Contemporary conditions of ‘immersion’ are especially problematized in terms of a tendency of spectacularization of behavior (rather than conditioned by Spectacles) characterizing our ‘duration’ today; and in terms of images we live through rather than ‘images’ we look at, in light of Henri Bergson’s philosophy of images as sense-impressions.
-Toft suggests that urban media art – as images of urgency oscillating between presence effects and meaning effects – may be considered contemporary by way of its potential real-time interference with site-contextual, environmental-relational and future-virtual realms of distributed sensibility today, levels at which the art’s images potentially affects human perceptual experience and duration.
+This dissertation unfolds through an inquiry into human perceptual experience in media aesthetic conditions of our contemporary, communicative existence, namely in urban contexts of highly technologically developed environments.
+It examines overall, from a combined academic and curatorial perspective, how urban media art—media aesthetic art forms situated in an urban context—may be considered contemporary in the understanding of art that departs from, responds to and co-exists with “time” and temporal experience, and as engaging with perceptual structures and mediated conditions in particular contemporaneities.
+In inquiring into three media aesthetic tendencies today: intensity, intelligence and immersion, this dissertation examines the art’s contingent relations with our technological contemporaneity.
+Contemporary conditions of “immersion” are especially problematized in terms of a tendency of spectacularization of behavior (rather than conditioned by spectacles, characterizing our “duration” today, and in terms of images we live through rather than “images” we look at, in light of Henri Bergson’s philosophy of images as sense-impressions.
+The author suggests that urban media art—as images of urgency oscillating between presence effects and meaning effects—may be considered contemporary by way of its potential real-time interference with site-contextual, environmental-relational and future-virtual realms of distributed sensibility today, levels at which the art’s images potentially affect human perceptual experience and duration.

 Tanya Toft: firstname.lastname@example.org.
 PhD thesis, University of Copenhagen, Denmark, 2017.

-Lucas Bambozzi, Coisa Lida (2014), large-scale responsive video installation, SP Urban Digital Festival 2014, São Paulo.
-Courtesy of the artist and Verve Cultural.
-Photo by Bia Ferrer.
+Lucas Bambozzi, Coisa Lida (2014), large-scale responsive video installation, SP Urban Digital Festival 2014, São Paulo. (© Verve Cultural.
+Courtesy of Lucas Bambozzi and Verve Cultural.
+Photo by Bia Ferrer.)

-The majority of the applications of Brain-Computer Interfaces (BCIs) in the arts and entertainment use the brain-activity of a single participant, while an increasing number involves the interaction of more than one users.
+The majority of the applications of Brain-Computer Interfaces (BCIs) in the arts and entertainment use the brain activity of a single participant, although an increasing number involve the interaction of more than one user.

-This dissertation investigates the design and implementation of multi-brain Electroencephalography (EEG)-based BCIs in the context of live cinema and mixed-media performances.
-The aim is to identify the interdisciplinary challenges involved and develop an effective model for the simultaneous multi- brain interaction of performers and audiences.
+This dissertation investigates the design and implementation of multi-brain electroencephalography (EEG)–based BCIs in the context of live cinema and mixed-media performances.
+The aim is to identify the interdisciplinary challenges involved and to develop an effective model for the simultaneous multi-brain interactions of performers and audiences.

-By combining scientific and practice-based methodologies, a new passive multi-brain EEG-based BCI system was developed and implemented in Enheduanna―A Manifesto of Falling, the first demonstration of a live brain-computer cinema performance (CCA Glasgow, July 2015).
-This new work enabled for the first time the simultaneous real-time interaction with the use of EEG-based BCIs of more than two participants, including both a performer as well as members of the audience, in the context of a mixed-media performance.
-The analysis of the participants’ data has revealed a correlation between the elements of the performance, which they identified as most special, and their indicators of attention and emotional engagement, proving the efficiency of the interaction design, the importance of the directing strategy, dramaturgy and narrative structure.
-Accordingly, the original contributions of the research include the new passive multi-brain EEG-based BCI system, the live brain-computer cinema performance as a new format of performative work and as a complete combination of creative and scientific solutions.
+By combining scientific and practice-based methodologies, a new passive multi-brain EEG-based BCI system was developed and implemented in Enheduanna—A Manifesto of Falling, the first demonstration of a live brain--computer cinema performance (CCA Glasgow, July 2015).
+This new work enabled the simultaneous, real-time interaction—with the use of EEG-based BCIs—of more than two participants, including both a performer and members of the audience, in the context of a mixed-media performance.
+The analysis of the participants’ data reveals a correlation between the elements of the performance that they identified as most special and their indicators of attention and emotional engagement, proving the efficiency of the interaction design, the importance of the directing strategy, dramaturgy and narrative structure.
+Accordingly, the original contributions of the research include the new passive multi-brain EEG-based BCI system, the live brain-computer cinema performance, as a novelformat of performative work and as a complete combination of creative and scientific solutions.